Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Testing the numerical approach

 For a square angular grids, we define a resolution $\Xi = \{\Delta r, N\}$ as the object that contains the information of the radial and angular grids.
 The numerical solution obtained by using the resolution $\Xi$ will be denoted by

 We can also define a collection of resolutions $\{\Xi_i = \{\Delta r_i, N\}\}_{i}$ for a fixed number of angular nodes $N$.
-If $\Delta r_{i+1} = \Delta r_{i}/2$, the theory of one-step numerical methods for ODEs (see \cite{Stoer_Bulirsch}) says that, for solutions attained using, for example, a 4th order Runge-Kutta method, follow
+If $\Delta r_{i+1} = \Delta r_{i}/2$, then the theory of one-step numerical methods for ODEs (see \cite{Stoer_Bulirsch}) implies the following relation holds for solutions attained using, for example, a 4th order Runge-Kutta method

 where $D_i(r) = \log_2(||U_{\Xi_i} - U_{\Xi_{i+1}}||)$.
 This means that by increasing the resolution by a factor of $2$ in the radial direction ($2$ times more radial steps), a numerical solution must approach to the next one at the rate of $2^4$.
 With the aim of making more clear the differences on eq. \eqref{Di_eq}, we can also define the quantities $C_i(r) = D_i(r) - D_{i+1}$ which, in the RK4 convergence regime, must fulfill $C_i \approx 4.$\\